-ACCT360 Financial Statement The course introduces the techniques to the analysis of financial information and the use of financial statement in business valuation.
-The course applies the techniques of financial information analysis to specific areas of business analysis Analysis that are commonly met in practice.
+ACCT360 Financial Statement Analysis The course introduces the techniques to the analysis of financial information and the use of financial statement in business valuation.
+The course applies the techniques of financial information analysis to specific areas of business analysis that are commonly met in practice.
 The subject explores the varied sources of financial information used in developing financial analyses of firms.
-Accounting for Not- This course examines the role of accounting and financial reporting in ACCT420 for-Profit governmental and not-for-profit entities.
-This provides an introduction to the Organizations use of accounting information in the management of these organizations.
-This course examines comparative accounting practices and technical problems in international accounting.
+ACCT420 Accounting for Not- for-Profit This course examines the role of accounting and financial reporting in governmental and not-for-profit entities.
+This provides an introduction to the ACC1420 Organizations use of accounting information in the management of these organizations.
+ACCT450 International Accounting This course examines comparative accounting practices and technical problems in international accounting.
 The course is designed to explore the concepts, principles, and practices underlying comparative international accounting as well as accounting issues faced by multinational companies.
-This course provides an in-depth study of international accounting issues, differences between national accounting systems and accounting practices applied in multinational International companies.
-This course equips students with important tools necessary to ACCT450 International reflect upon international accounting, and address the three broad areas of Accounting multinational corporate accounting: measurement, disclosure and audit.
+This course provides an in-depth study of international accounting issues, differences between national accounting systems and accounting practices applied in multinational companies.
+This course equips students with important tools necessary to reflect upon international accounting, and address the three broad areas of multinational corporate accounting: measurement, disclosure and audit.
 The course aims to explore how national cultures and diversity can impact on the development of accounting system in different countries and region.
 Also it aims to develop learners' skill in making use of accounting information from foreign sources for decision-making purposes, and to prepare them to successfully manage typical accounting problems that arise in the current international business activities of a corporation.
-This course introduces learners to the word of external auditing and assurance Auditing Theory and Practice in general and audits of financial statements in particular.
-It establishes the ACCT460 basic knowledge of the auditing profession and environment.
-Furthermore, this course familiarizes the learners with the "Generally Accepted Auditing Standards" that have to be utilized while conducting an audit This course examines a wide array of issues of current concern to both the accounting profession and users of accounting information in the Arab world.
-Special Topics in Accounting The course coverage includes the cultural and religious influences on accounting, ACCT470 disclosure and transparency and the important issue of corporate governance in the Middle East.
-The topics covered will change from time to time to reflect current issues relating to accounting and which concern both the accounting profession and the users of accounting information in the Arab world.
+ACCT460 Auditing Theory and Practice This course introduces the learners to the word of financial statements auditing.
+It establishes the basic knowledge of the auditing profession and environment.
+Furthermore, this course familiarizes the learners with the "Generally Accepted Auditing Practices" that have to be utilized while conducting an audit.
+Finally, Auditing Theory and Practice trains the learners on the reporting and attestation steps in the auditing assignment ACCT470 Special Topics in Accounting This course examines a wide array of issues of current concern to both the accounting profession and users of accounting information in the Arab world.
+The course coverage includes the cultural and religious influences on accounting, disclosure and transparency and the important issue of corporat5e governance in the Middle East.
+The topics covered will change from time to time to reflect current issues relating to accounting and which concern both the accounting profession and the users of accounting information in the Arab world spelling mistake